-In the previous financial year, the revaluation reserve of \$2,965,000 net of tax effect of \$97,000, arose on the changes in fair value of investment property (Note 12).
+The revaluation reserve arose on the changes in fair value of investment property (Note 12).
 The difference between the carrying amount of the property and its fair value at that date of transfer was recognised in other comprehensive income.
 When the investment property is subsequently disposed, the revaluation reserve may be transferred to retained earnings.